Haypark Business Centre, Marchmont Avenue, Polmont, Falkirk FK2 0NZ

 What is cryotherapy?

 Cryotherapy involves the application of liquid nitrogen to a skin lesion with a specialised spray gun.
 Liquid nitrogen is extremely cold (-196C) and freezes the skin.
 The liquid nitrogen is applied for just a few seconds (around ten seconds), turning it white for a short time before looking normal again.
-This will feel like a burn and is usually well tolerated.
+This will feel like a burn or cold nip to the skin and is usually well tolerated.

 The treatment aims to remove and renew affected skin at the site of the lesion.

 For most people with skin tags, these should fully resolve.
 For warts, verrucae and seborrhoeic keratoses, depending on the size, one treatment may be enough or you may need a repeat treatment.
+Most people will have a positive outcome at around two weeks.
 Repeat treatment may be required if the lesion has not completely cleared or on the rare occasion there may be no apparent difference.
 A repeat treatment is advised no sooner than two weeks.

 What can happen immediately after the treatment?